Oregon Paycheck Calculator

 Paycheck calculators by state

-Oregon has a population of over 4 million (2019) and is one of the most geographically diverse US states with mountainous regions, mixed forests, volcanoes, etc. Due to this, its economy had largely been agriculture and timber but has been shifting toward technology in recent years.
+Oregon has a population of over 4 million (2019) and is one of the most geographically diverse US states with mountainous regions, mixed forests, volcanoes, etc. Due to this, its economy had primarily been agriculture and timber but has shifted toward technology in recent years.
 The median household income is $60,212 (2017).

 Brief summary: